Shell reviewing oil output reduction targets, CEO tells the Times

+Corrects to show Shell reviewing its oil (not oil and gas) output reduction targets

-LONDON, March 3 (Reuters) - Shell SHEL.L is reviewing its current plan to reduce oil output by 1% to 2% per year by 2030, Chief Executive Officer Wael Sawan told the Times, against the backdrop of rival BP recently rowing back from hydrocarbon output reduction aims.
+LONDON, March 3 (Reuters) - Shell SHEL.L is reviewing its current plan to reduce oil output by 1% to 2% per year by 2030, Chief Executive Officer Wael Sawan said in an interview with the Times published on Friday.

-"We're reflecting on what is the right guidance to the market," Sawan told the Times in an article published on Friday.
+"We're reflecting on what is the right guidance to the market," Sawan told the Times.

 "I am of a firm view that the world will need oil and gas for a long time to come.
 As such, cutting oil and gas production is not healthy."